 Funded programs receive program monitoring annually through this activity component.
 This includes ensuring programmatic adherence to contract requirements as well as process monitoring.
 This process is comprised of interviews of service providers and a review of all program documentation to ensure adherence to model fidelity and best practice recommendations.
 Best practice monitoring checklists will be completed, and feedback provided for externally funded partners, assessing adherence to evidence-informed practices outlined in approved logic models and program guidelines.
 Recommendations based on findings from these visits (in-person or remote) will be communicated within 60 days of the monitoring visit.
 A follow-up site visit (in-person or remote) will occur with each funded program to discuss program strengths and opportunities for improvement.
 One programmatic monitoring visit and one follow-up site visit will be completed with all Smart Start funded sub-contracts.
 The Executive Director will review and approve monitoring documents to ensure the provision of high- quality services comply with contractual and legislative requirements.

 Facilitation of planning across various components of the service delivery model will occur to strategically align local early childhood supports, including childcare consumer and provider services, early education workforce development, preschool and kindergarten transition, health initiatives, literacy programs, community engagement initiatives and family support services.
 R&D will facilitate program planning and alignment among programs through technical assistance and planning meetings.
-As an additional means of coordinating and aligning program initiatives with DEPC’s strategic framework, the program development manager will oversee the coordination of annual Smart Start planning
+As an additional means of coordinating and aligning program initiatives with DEPC’s strategic framework, the Research and Development team will oversee the coordination of annual Smart Start planning

 to support DEPC’s evidence-based and evidence-informed 0-5 service model.